Connect with us

 Why measure a wobble?

 Electrons, the building blocks of atoms, have two heavier cousins called the muon and the tau.
-Taus are the heaviest in this of three and the most mysterious, as they exist only for minuscule amounts of time.
+Taus are the heaviest in this family of three and the most mysterious, as they exist only for minuscule amounts of time.

 Interestingly, when you place an electron, muon or tau inside a magnetic field, these particles wobble in a manner similar to how a spinning top wobbles on a table.
 This wobble is called a particle’s magnetic moment.
 It is possible to predict how fast these particles should wobble using the Standard Model of particle physics – scientists’ best theory of how particles interact.